paulkmiller/vue-userInterface/README.md

 * Branch management to prototype ideas before merging into main
 * The efforts of a man who knew nothing of Vue prior to this assignment other than its name and its mild relation to React

-I very much like Vue over React now.
-Like I said earlier, Vue feels far more precise; you can drop Vue components into a project without it dominating the entire tree, unlike the behement that is React.

 Thank you very much for your time and consideration.
-I am now going to bed.
+I hope this is enough to continue our conversation.
+This assessment, if anything, has taught me that I quite like Vue, and will be cloning this assignment to continue on my own time.
+You will be able to find the project in my Github repo if you're intereted in my progress.